elijahzapien/vimrc/README.md

 ### 3. Add .vimrc contents

-Paste the contents of the .vimrc file in this repo to your computer
+Paste the contents of the [.vimrc](https://github.com/elijahzapien/vimrc/blob/master/.vimrc) file in this repo to your local .vimrc file

 ```
 vim ~/.vimrc
 ```

+*After updating your local file you'll need to restart any open terminal windows/tabs.

+## Leader Key

+The leader key is set to `,`.

 ## Mappings